Jump Interface: Use Jump Items to Access Remote Systems

 When approval has been granted to a Jump Item, that Jump Item becomes available either to any user who can see and request access to that Jump Item or only to the user who requested access.
 This is determined by the Jump Policy.

-While multiple requests may be sent for different times, the requested access times cannot overlap.
+Multiple requests may be sent for different times.
+The requested access times can overlap if the Jump approval request is for the Requestor Only.
+Access time cannot overlap if the approval is for Anyone Permitted to Request.
 If a request is denied, then a second request may be sent for the same time.

 Permission to revoke approved access requests is controlled by Jump Policy.
+Any user who can approve requests on the Jump Policy can cancel requests, subject to the approval type.
 In the /login web management interface, go to Jump > Jump Policies.
 Under Jump Approval you have two options:

 - Anyone Permitted to Request